ilhamhanif/gcs-bucket-notif-log-bq/README.md

 cd gcs-bucket-notif-log-bq
 ```

-2. Deploy all of the service with Terraform
+2. Deploy all of the services with Terraform

 Ensure to create a project in GCP by following [this official documentation](https://developers.google.com/workspace/guides/create-project).
 All of the API(s) required had been declared and will automatically enabled by Terraform.

-Make sure to change the project_id variable.
+Make sure to change the _**project_id**_ variable under `/build/variable-dev.tfvars` file.

 ![Terraform Project ID](./docs/src/img/terraform-project-id.png)

-Then deploy all the service with following commands.
+Then deploy all the services with following commands.

 ```bash
 bash terraform-run.sh init -upgrade